Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Experimental Evaluation

 \subsubsection{On the fixed-effects part of LMGP}

 \\ LMGP includes two key parts, i.e., the linear fixed-effects and the non-linear random-effects part, and it is important to choose the key features for modelling.
-Since the fixed-effects part measures the main (linear) relationship between the input features and the predicted CAHAI, we studied the corresponding feature subsets.
-For random-effects part, we used the full LASSO features (as shown in Table \ref{table:variableselection}).
+Since the fixed-effects part measures the main (linear) relationship between the input features and the predicted CAHAI, we \xic{study} the corresponding feature subsets.
+For random-effects part, we \xic{use} the full LASSO features (as shown in Table \ref{table:variableselection}).

-To select the most important feature subset for the fixed-effects part modelling, we ranked the features (from Table \ref{table:variableselection}) based on two criteria: LASSO coefficients, and correlation coefficients (between features and CAHAI, as described in Sec.\ref{section:featuresCOR}).
-Table \ref{table:variableRanking} demonstrates ranked features, and here only the top $50\%$ features (i.e., top 3 features for acute patients and top 5 features for chronic patients) were used to model the fixed-effects part, and the settings as well as the results were reported in Table \ref{table:acutechronic3models}.
+To select the most important feature subset for the fixed-effects part modelling, we \xic{rank} the features (from Table \ref{table:variableselection}) based on two criteria: LASSO coefficients, and correlation coefficients (between features and CAHAI, as described in Sec.\ref{section:featuresCOR}).
+Table \ref{table:variableRanking} demonstrates ranked features, and here only the top $50\%$ features (i.e., top 3 features for acute patients and top 5 features for chronic patients) \xic{are} used to model the fixed-effects part, and the settings as well as the results \xic{are} reported in Table \ref{table:acutechronic3models}.

-It is interesting to observe the performance may change substantially based on different settings.
-Specifically, with the top feature subsets, modelling the LMGP's fixed-effects part can further reduce the errors for acute patients, in contrast to chronic patients with increased errors.
-The top 5 features selected via the LASSO criterion yields the worst performance for chronic patients, and one possible explanation could be due to the lack of feature $ini$ -----the initial health condition-----a major attribute for chronic patient modelling (see Fig. \ref{figure:cahailongitudinal}).
+It is interesting to observe the performance may \xic{vary when different feature subsets are applied.} Specifically, with the top feature subsets, modelling the LMGP's fixed-effects part can further reduce the errors \xic{to some extent} for acute patients, in contrast to chronic patients with increased errors.
+The top 5 features selected via the LASSO criterion yields the worst performance for chronic patients, and one possible explanation could be the lack of feature $ini$ -----the initial health condition-----a major attribute for chronic patient modelling (see Fig. \ref{figure:cahailongitudinal}).